 - and a state guarantee fee for a whopping $2.

 The total estimate for the seller’s closing costs is $670(ish).
-These seller’s closing costs are used in our seller’s net sheet calculator.
+These seller’s closing costs are used in our seller’s net sheet worksheet.

 Seller’s Net Sheet Assumptions

-- Survey: for worst case purposes, we will assume that you don’t have a survey that the buyer can and you will incur the costs for a new survey.
-If you do have an existing, accurate survey then this cost can be reduced to zero.
-See why a mortgage lender won’t use your survey and how to write a lender-friendly contract.
+For worst-case purposes, we will assume that you don’t have a survey and that you will incur the costs for a new survey.
+If an survey exists then this cost can be eliminate so long as it’s accurate.
+You need to know why a mortgage lender won’t use your survey.

-- Home Warranty: we will assume that a home warranty will be paid for by the seller as this is fairly common.
-This costs can vary so feel free to update that amount in the calculator if you know it.
+We will assume that a home warranty will be paid by you, the seller, as this is fairly common.
+This costs can vary so feel free to update that amount in the calculator.